God and Community Organizing

 The pièce de résistance in Hak Joon Lee's oeuvre, God and Community Organizing restores America’s broken covenant through faith-rooted organizing for a better tomorrow.
 Lee lucidly reveals that Christian Ethicists worth their salt are courageous watcher-warriors who ‘watch and pray’ for a restoration of revolutionary love!~Peter Goodwin Heltzel, Associate Professor of Theology, New York Theological Seminary

-Hak Joon Lee has written a fresh and compelling study of the practice of political power to which close attention should be paid.
-Lee explores the claim that covenant as expressed in the Bible constitutes a map and guideline for the contemporary practice of community organizing.
-He shows the way in which the covenant of ancient Israel becomes a model for the exercise of social power.
-In this narrative account the pay-out of exposition is the singular work of Saul Alinsky who wisely acted out the impulses of covenant.
+Hak Joon Lee has written a fresh and compelling study of the practice of political power which deserves our close attention.
+Lee claims that covenant as expressed in the Bible constitutes a valuable map and guideline for the contemporary practice of community organizing.
+He shows the way in which the covenant of ancient Israel becomes a model for the exercise of social power in organizing a new moral community today.
+In this narrative account the pay-out of exposition is the singular work of Saul Alinsky who wisely acted out the ancient impulses of covenant.
 In the midst of this covenant-to-Alinsky exposition is Jesus who knowingly ‘trained his disciples into kingdom organizers.’
 Serious faith can no longer be a passive head-trip.
 It is rather transformative action in the world.
 Lee exposits the biblical resources for just such a faith.~Walter Brueggemann, Professor Emeritus, Columbia Theological Seminary